Atmiyata is a community-led, evidence-based intervention to reduce the mental health and social care gap in rural communities.

 While there are evidence-based interventions that involve non-specialised health workers to deliver psycho-social interventions, there are few scalable models to reduce this significant mental health care gap.

 Atmiyata is a low cost, high impact, sustainable and scalable intervention that complements the public mental health system.
-It aims to reduce the care gap for people with mental health conditions in rural India.
+It aims to reduce the care gap for people with mental health conditions in India.

 How are we addressing the issue?